dwjoyce/pythonbook/Walking along data.rst

     turtle.end_fill()

-A bit of explanation: we import the turtle module so that we can use it in our program; we then created the canvas to draw on by calling the ``Turtle`` function; we then set the filling colour as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in red.
+A bit of explanation: we import the turtle module so that we can use it in our program; we then created the canvas to draw on by calling the ``Turtle`` function; we then set the filling color as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in red.

 This is now much easier than before than either using a sequence of statements, or even when we were using ``while`` loops.

-Vertico
+Vertigo
 -------

 Open up another new file window, and type in the following::

     import turtle
     import random

-    # Define the colours we will use below
+    # Define the colors we will use below
     colors = ['red', 'green', 'blue', 'magenta', 'cyan', 'yellow']

     turtle.Turtle()

-    # Set the pen size, colour and drawing speed
+    # Set the pen size, color and drawing speed
     turtle.pensize(2)
-    turtle.pencolor('red')
     turtle.speed('fastest')

     # Start with a length of 5, and increase as we draw
     length = 5

-    # Draw 300 lines, changing the color and length as we progress
+    # Draw 400 lines, changing the color and length as we progress
-    for i in range(300):
+    for i in range(400):
         new_color = random.choice(colors)
         turtle.pencolor(new_color)
         turtle.forward(length)